najirod02/HPC/README.md

-# How to compile and run on local
+# How to compile and run on local and on cluster

+## Basic commands
+A list of the most used commands:
+- mpicc
+- mpirun / mpiexec
+- qsub
+- qstat (-u $USER)

+# How to run on local

 ## Compilation
 ```bash